 - Percentage of population over age 18 that smokes on a regular basis.

-Smoking has a very well documented adverse impact on overall health.
-It is the leading cause of preventable death in the United States; approximately 14 million major medical conditions are attributed to smoking each year.
-Annually, approximately 443,000 people die from cigarette smoking or exposure to secondhand smoke, and another 10.9 million suffer from a serious smoking-related illness.
-Smoking damages nearly every organ in the body and causes respiratory disease, heart disease, stroke, cancer, preterm birth, low birthweight, and premature death.
-On average, smokers lose an average of 13 to 14 years of life because of their smoking.
-Furthermore, smoking harms not only smokers themselves, but it has serious effects on the non-smoking population including respiratory infections in children and heart disease and lung cancer in adults.
-Annually in the United States, $96 billion in direct medical expenses and $97 billion in lost productivity are attributed to smoking.
+Smoking has a well-documented adverse impact on overall health.
+It is the leading cause of preventable death in the United States; approximately 14 million major medical conditions among adults are attributed to smoking.
+Annually, more than 480,000 people die from cigarette smoking with 41,000 deaths caused by exposure to secondhand smoke.
+Another 10.9 million adults suffer from a serious smoking-related illness.
+Smoking damages nearly every body organ and causes respiratory disease, heart disease, stroke, cancer, preterm birth, low birthweight, and premature death.
+Smokers lose an average of 10 years of life because of their smoking.
+Furthermore, smoking harms not only smokers, but also it affects non-smokers by causing respiratory infections in children and heart disease and lung cancer in adults.
+Nearly $170 billion in direct medical expenses and $156 billion in lost productivity are attributed to smoking annually in the United States.2

-Smoking is a lifestyle behavior that can be influenced by support from the community and/or clinical intervention.
-Cessation at any age, even in a longtime smoker, can have profound benefits on current health status and long term outcomes.
-When smokers quit, the risk of a heart attack drops sharply after just 1 year; stroke risk can fall to about the same as a nonsmoker’s after 2 to 5 years; risks for cancer of the mouth, throat, esophagus, and bladder are cut in half after 5 years; and the risk for dying of lung cancer drops by half after 10 years.
-Smokers who quit—even at an advanced age—will decrease their risk for heart attacks and strokes within 5 years and those who quit before age 35 reduce their risk of premature death to almost the same level as non-smokers.
+Smoking is a lifestyle behavior that can be influenced by support from the community and clinical intervention.
+Cessation, even in longtime smokers, can have profound benefits on current health status and long-term outcomes.
+When smokers quit, the risk of a heart attack drops sharply after just 1 year.
+Stroke risk can fall to about the same as a nonsmoker’s after 2 to 5 years.
+Risks for cancer of the mouth, throat, esophagus, and bladder are cut in half after 5 years.
+And the risk for dying of lung cancer drops by half after 10 years.
+Those who quit before age 35 reduce their risk of premature death to almost the same level as non-smokers.6

-A wide variety of interventions are effective in leading to smoking cessation at the individual and community levels.
-Policy efforts such as excise taxes and smoking bans have been pursued over the past several decades and have been effective in increasing cessation, preventing non-smokers from starting, and decreasing smoking related health problems., Due to the widespread negative health effects of secondhand smoke, reducing the prevalence of smoking and creating smoke-free environments can have a profound impact on the entire community.
-For examples on how communities put prevention to work in tobacco use prevention and control, see CDC’s Division of Community Health’s resource center.
-For resources to help smokers quit, Smokefree.gov provides free, accurate, evidence-based information and professional assistance to help support the immediate and long-term needs of people trying to quit smoking.
+A variety of interventions are effective for prevention and smoking cessation.
+Over the past several decades, policy efforts such as excise taxes and smoking bans have been effective in increasing cessation, preventing non-smokers from starting and decreasing smoking-related health problems., Due to the widespread negative health effects of secondhand smoke, reducing the prevalence of smoking and creating smoke-free environments can have a profound impact on communities.6 For examples of communities preventing and controlling tobacco use, see CDC’s Division of Community Health resource center.
+Smokefree.gov provides free, accurate, and evidence-based information and professional assistance to help support the immediate and long-term needs of smokers trying to quit.

 US Department of Health and Human Services.
-The health consequences of involuntary exposure to tobacco smoke: A report of the Surgeon General.
-Atlanta, GA: Centers for Disease Control and Prevention, Coordinating Center for Health Promotion, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health; 2006.
+Atlanta, GA: Centers for Disease Control and Prevention, Coordinating Center for Health Promotion, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2006.

 Chaloupka FJ.
 Effectiveness of tax and price policies in tobacco control.
 Tob Control.
 2011;20(3):235.